 The list below will help you get a better idea of what’s happening in your biological system during various causes and biochemical processes, and the roles of the most important neurochemicals to help you understand the following paragraphs.

 A neurotransmitter that’s released by nerve cells to accompany and regulate reward-motivated behavior.
 Almost all types of rewards, such as pleasure, addictive drugs and behaviors, increase the levels of dopamine in the brain.
-Other dopamine driven brain pathways are involved in motor control and the release of specific hormones.
-When the brain seeks the rewarding activities that its used to, it lowers its dopamine levels to make you seek these activities and eventually (if you repeat the addictive activity) reward you with an increase in dopamine to make you feel better.
+Other dopamine-driven brain pathways are involved in motor control and the release of specific hormones.
+When the brain seeks the rewarding activities that it is used to, it lowers its dopamine levels to make you seek these activities, and eventually (if you repeat the addictive activity) reward you with an increase in dopamine to make you feel better.
 Dopamine is the king of addiction. (study 1, study 2, study 3)

 A neurotransmitter that’s mostly (about 90% of it) produced and used in the digestive tract where it’s used to regulate intestinal movements.
 The other 10% is produced in the brain, specifically in serotonergic neurons, where it has various functions.
 These include the regulation of mood, aggression, appetite, wakefulness and sleep, among cognitive functions such as learning and memory formation.